fishyer/some-stars/README.md

 ## Kotlin

-*   [rikkahub/rikkahub](https://github.com/rikkahub/rikkahub) - RikkaHub is a Android APP that supports for multiple LLM providers.
+*   [rikkahub/rikkahub](https://github.com/rikkahub/rikkahub) - RikkaHub is an Android APP that supports for multiple LLM providers.

 *   [getditto/react-in-mobile](https://github.com/getditto/react-in-mobile) - Bundle and run a React web app inside of iOS and Android